XSTRING-TECH/software-downloads/03_Prep_CCS_Win_Server.md

 ## 1.10 Set Up HTTP Server

+**Assumption:** You already have an **A record** pointing `www.yourdomain.com` to the server instance where the **CCS Web Server** will be set up.

 Extract the downloaded **Source code (ZIP)** to your preferred directory.

 Open **VS Code**, then select **File → Open Folder** and choose the directory where you extracted the source code.

+If prompted, click Trust Folder & Continue.

+You may see the following message:

+> Restricted Mode is intended for safe code browsing.
+Trust this folder to enable all features.

+Select **Manage**, then click **Trust** to proceed.

 Open a terminal in VS Code.
-If prompted, click **Trust Folder & Continue**.

 Create a directory for the CCS Web Server:

 ```powershell
 mkdir CCS_WebServer
 cd CCS_WebServer
 ```

-Move the downloaded three files HTTP-01.js, HTTPS-01.js, and env-example.txt into the CCS_WebServer directory.
+Move the downloaded files HTTP-01.js and HTTPS-01.js into the CCS_WebServer directory.

 Open Command Prompt in the CCS_WebServer directory and run: